raven-dev-ops/e-commerce-frontend/README.md

-# TwiinZ Beard Frontend
+# Art Bay Frontend

-This is a Next.js 15 app aligned to the Django e‑commerce backend.
+This is a Next.js 15 storefront for the Art Bay marketplace API (`https://art-bay-e7451b528caa.herokuapp.com/`).
 It supports JWT and DRF Token auth flows, Stripe checkout, Mongo-backed products, and user profile/addresses/orders.

 ## Environment